 One of my favourite things about it is how you can tell everything there has been made with love.
 They first mould each item, then they dry it, and dip it in a yellow-coloured base before sending it to the oven to bake.
 After its first bake in the oven, they sand the item by hand.
 They shave it to remove any lumps, clumps or imperfections.

 Then, the fun happens!
 Each piece is painted in its own special design and then baked to perfection.
 This experience was an unveiling to me of just how beautiful handcrafted art is.
 It’s no wonder they haven’t changed a thing since they opened!
 This is undoubtedly one of the best places to visit in Mexico.
 If you are planning on traveling to Mexico, check this out!

 Estrella de Puebla

-This library… what a beauty!
-The library was actually the first public library in Mexico.
-It owes its name and content to Juan de Palafox y Mendoza, who donated 5,000 of his books so that they could be shared by and made available to the general public.
+This library was such a beauty.
+The Biblioteca Palafoxiana was actually the first public library in Mexico.
+It owes its name and original contents to Juan de Palafox y Mendoza.
+He donated 5,000 of his books so that they could be shared by and made available to the general public.